MITSUBISHI JISHO INVESTMENT ADVISORS,INC.

 Hold social gatherings to promote internal exchanges and subsidize costs

 We subsidize part of the cost of holding social gatherings and other events at the department level to support the development within the team.
-In addition, in order to promote inter-departmental exchanges, we are implementing a variety of initiatives, including social gatherings (an in-house community space holding a social gathering where people can comfortably visit after work) and an internal event support system.
+In addition, in order to promote inter-departmental exchanges, we are implementing a variety of initiatives, including social gatherings.

 Initiatives to Promote Communication between Employee and the Company